DavidKent-AppPrgm/Instructor-Assigned-Team-2/README.md

 ---Looking at the code/entire program---

-1. Click on "Instructor_Assigned_Team_2_Kiosk.zip"
+1. Click on the green "Clone or download" button
-2. Click on "View Raw" to download zip file
+2. Click on "Download Zip" to download zip file
 *this is the enitre program*
 3. Move zip File to prefered location (i.e. a desktop)
 4. Extract the files to prefered location (i.e. a desktop or same place)